akaliutau/livability-score/README.md

 | Cloud Run Functions (1st Gen) CPU    | 0.14307 Ghz-seconds      |

-The table below shows the projected monthly cost for the cloud resource, for the scenario when each of 1,000,000 devices generates at least 1 record each 10 min, and we store all data in BigQuery table and query all columns at least once per month.
+The table below shows the projected monthly cost for the key cloud resources, for the scenario when each of 1,000,000 devices generates at least 1 record each 10 min, and we store all data in BigQuery table and query all columns at least once per month.
 The number of locations for the weather data is 100, and we are expecting to query these locations with frequency 1 request each 3 hours (to make use of free tier of 1,000 calls per day).